lucacrino/E-commerce/README.md

 ### Customer Behaviour & Retention
 -  In the Netherlands and Sweden, the most loyal customers account for more than 6% of total national revenue.
 Evaluate the feasibility of implementing a loyalty program to boost customer retention via rewards.
+-  The buyer segment '3+ delivered orders' is responsible for 93.75% of total orders, this is a positive aspect signaling strong customer retention.